-In many organizations, a combination of these causes contributes to alert fatigue issues.
+In many organisations, a combination of these causes contributes to alert fatigue issues.
 This is particularly the case in environments with multiple implemented security tools, each generating its own set of alerts, leading to the deluge and eventual fatigue of notifications.

 Consequences and Risks of Alert Fatigue